What is MySQL: A Beginner’s Guide to the Popular Database System

 4 min read

-It is initially designed by the Swedish company MySQL AB; MySQL was acquired by Sun Microsystems in 2008, after which Oracle acquired Sun in 2010.
-Developers can use MySQL under the GNU General Public License (GPL), but businesses must purchase a commercial license from Oracle.
+It was initially designed by the Swedish company MySQL AB; It was acquired by Sun Microsystems in 2008, after which Oracle acquired Sun in 2010.
+Developers can use it under the GNU General Public License (GPL), but businesses must purchase a commercial license from Oracle.

 Nowadays, MySQL is the database system used behind many of the world’s top websites and countless large and corporate web-based applications such as Facebook, Twitter, and YouTube.

-MySQL is built on the client-server model, and its core is MySQL server, which processes all database commands (SQL commands).
-However, the MySQL server is also accessible as a separate program for use in a client-server network and as a library that can be embedded (or linked) into separate applications.
+It is built on the client-server model, and its core is MySQL server, which processes all database commands (SQL commands).
+However, the server is also accessible as a separate program for use in a client-server network and as a library that can be embedded (or linked) into separate applications.

 MySQL is written in the C and C++ programming languages and can be accessed and used on more than 20 platforms, including Mac, Windows, Linux, and Unix.